Yasaman-k/Chart-Task/README.md

 4. Clarity and completeness of the README file.
 5. Overall user experience of the application.

 ## 🔥 Improvement Opportunities

 Enhance the zoom speed when clicking and dragging to create a selection rectangle on a large dataset.
-Adding loading state for creating chart for a better UI